jsmodules/cookies/README.md

 # Cookiejs

-A complete cookies reader/writer framework with full unicode support in under 1 kB.
+A complete cookies reader/writer framework with full unicode support in under 1 kB with 100% test coverage.

 ## Credits